| Common Name(s): Argentine Osage Orange, Fustic|

 Grain/Texture: Has a straight to interlocked grain, with a fine to medium texture.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary, and commonly in radial multiples of 2-3; tyloses and other deposits common; growth rings may be distinct due to seemingly marginal parenchyma; rays visible without lens; parenchyma banded, paratracheal parenchyma vasicentric, aliform (lozenge and winged), and confluent.
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement; commonly in radial multiples of 2-3; tyloses and other deposits common; growth rings may be distinct due to seemingly marginal parenchyma; narrow to medium rays visible without lens, spacing normal to fairly close; parenchyma banded, paratracheal parenchyma vasicentric, lozenge, winged, and confluent.

 Rot Resistance: Argentine Osage Orange is very durable and has good weathering characteristics; it is also resistant to termites.